 Current Elected President of the European Network of Living Labs; awarded with the Spanish Gov. Ramon y Cajal Grant (2010) and Google Academy Award (2014) for his research; led different projects related to the implementation of models of Living Labs in the context of citizen-centric Open Innovation; coordinates Universitat Autònoma de Barcelona and ECIU Communities of Citizen Science; gives lectures in “Machine Learning”, “Robotics”, “Urban Open Innovation” and “Models of Open Innovation and Citizen Science”.

 The SMART-ER Academy aims to offer a novel approach of training-capacity programmes that goes beyond the conventional praxis and comfort zone.
-This will involve researchers from all their professional stages (from R1 to R4) in stimulating training, based on the ECIU University challenge-based learning approach (CBL), focusing the activities on relevant topics and addressing genuine local and regional challenges.
+This involves researchers from all their professional stages (from R1 to R4) in stimulating training, based on the ECIU University challenge-based learning approach (CBL), focusing the activities on relevant topics and addressing genuine local and regional challenges.

 Under this framework, the task aims at generating a knowledge cloud, equipping researchers and other research staff with a combination of training skills, forward-looking competencies, Open Science skills, research integrity, interdisciplinary and entrepreneurial competencies.
 It also includes further development in non-academic settings with the collaboration of non-academic experts.